 Hiking the world-famous Inca Trail soon?
 There are a few vital things to pack so that you can have the best journey possible.
 Let’s look at the basics!

-Your Inca Trail Checklist
+Your Inca Trail Packing List

 Originally from the US, Maureen Santucci now calls the ancient Peruvian capital of Cusco home, where she has lived and worked for over 4 years.
 She wrote this article on behalf of Peru for Less, specialists in hiking the Inca Trail to Machu Picchu.